Skip to content

 Languages:

-In this guide, you will learn how to get more engaged with your movement.
+In this guide, you will learn to think about the engagement flow from your movement.
 We will explain how you can define the engagement flow, also called engagement ladder, for your movement.

 Engagement is a key goal for any nonprofit or activist organization, and having a solid engagement flow in place is essential for success.
 An engagement flow is a plan that outlines how you will engage with your audience, how you will build relationships with them, and how you will encourage them to take action.